 Religiously affiliated parents are much more likely than religiously unaffiliated parents (those who say their religion is atheist, agnostic or "nothing in particular") to say it is "very important" to them that their teen is raised in their religion or marries someone with their religion (or views on religion).
-Among unaffiliated parents, no more than about onein-ten say these things are very important.
+Among unaffiliated parents, no more than about one-in-ten say these things are very important.

 However, even affiliated parents generally consider these desires to be less important than their teen being financially successful or going to college, and they also are more likely to place high importance on their teen being hardworking, independent or helpful to others than they are to say it is very important that their teen is raised in their religion.
-For example, among religiously affiliated parents, 90% say it is very important to them that their teen works hard, 73% say it is very important that their child goes to college, and 55% say it is very important that their teen is raised in their religion.
+For example, among religiously affiliated parents, 90% say it is very important to them that their teen works hard, 73% say it is very important that their child goes to college, and 55% say it is very important that their child soes to college, and 55% say it is very important that their religion.